 In certain circumstances, Connecticut law offers Connecticut residents the opportunity to be protected by a restraining order.
 These orders are issued by the Family Divisions of the Connecticut Superior Courts and are only granted upon a moving party’s application.
 We routinely get calls about Connecticut restraining orders—sometimes from women and men who desperately need a restraining order from an out-of-control or dangerous family member.
 On the other side of this equation, our criminal lawyers also frequently get calls from family members who are served with restraining order applications by a state marshal and want to fight these applications.
 In either case, if you are interested in applying for a restraining order or want to fight a restraining order, then you should call a top Connecticut restraining order lawyer who can assist you in Stamford, Greenwich, New Canaan, Norwalk, Bridgeport, Darien, Westport, or any other Connecticut jurisdiction.

-If You Are Seeking a Restraining Order in the Connecticut Courts
+How Can I Get a Restraining Order in the Connecticut Courts?

 Civil restraining orders are available in limited circumstances to a limited group of applicants under C.G.S. § 46b-15.
 The general rule of thumb is that in order to qualify for a restraining order, the applicant must be at imminent risk of physical or emotional harm from a family member, household member, or someone with whom the applicant is engaged in a physical or romantic relationship.
-It is critical that an applicant seeking a restraining order in Stamford, Greenwich, Norwalk, Darien, New Canaan, or anywhere else in Connecticut file the proper paperwork with the Family Court clerk’s office.
+It is critical that an applicant seeking a restraining order in Connecticut file the proper paperwork with the Family Court clerk’s office.
 The paperwork must include an affidavit seeking relief from abuse signed by the applicant, as well as ex parte application papers.
 Additionally, if the applicant is seeking relief as to minor children, then other forms will need to be completed by the applicant or attorney regarding the safety of these children.

 The experienced restraining order lawyers at Mark Sherman Law are frequently hired to secure restraining orders in family court on behalf of these applicants.
 Often these clients are victims of domestic violence crimes who have reported the abuse to the local police but are waiting for police and prosecutors to process and obtain arrest warrants.
 In the meantime, the civil courts provide relief in the form of these restraining orders to protect victims during the interim period.